globaleaks/whistleblowing-software/README.md

   <img src="/client/app/data/logo.png" width="300">
 </p>

-[GlobaLeaks](https://www.globaleaks.org/) is an open-source, free software intended to enable secure and anonymous whistleblowing initiatives developed by the [Hermes Center for Transparency and Digital Human Rights](https://www.hermescenter.org/).
+[GlobaLeaks](https://www.globaleaks.org/) is open-source  / free software intended to enable secure and anonymous whistleblowing initiatives developed by the [Hermes Center for Transparency and Digital Human Rights](https://www.hermescenter.org/).

 To learn how to setup your own GlobaLeaks platform, read the [wiki documentation](https://github.com/globaleaks/GlobaLeaks/wiki).